 Old is new again when it comes to abatement.
-People also visit the board of health office hoping to find evidence that would support their request for tax abatement because the assessor changed the value of their land from "unbuildable" to "buildable".
-They visit my office in hopes of finding old perc test results.
-Their stories are similar.
-Many years ago, they purchased their property with many acres.
-They loved the place because it had so much land with it, but they did not pay much for all that acreage because they were told, "We tried and tried but we couldn't get a perc test to pass.
+I've had several recent inquiries from people hoping to find evidence that would support their request for tax abatement because the assessor changed the value of their land from "unbuildable" to "buildable".
+These visitors to my office were hoping to find old perc test results.
+Their stories were similar.
+Several to many years ago they purchased their property with many acres.
+They loved the place because it had so much land with it but they did not pay much for all that acreage because they were told, "We tried and tried but we couldn't get a perc test to pass.
 Other than where your house and septic system sit, the rest of the land is not developable."